Soon after appearing in "Scarface," actress Tammy Lynn Leppert disappeared from Cocoa Beach, Florida on July 6, 1983 at

 The young and beautiful Tammy Lynn Leppert was at the start of a promising modeling and acting career in the early 1980s.
 Blonde and hazel-eyed, she had first begun modeling in beauty pageants at the age of four and had taken home over 280 crowns.
-In 1983, she had begun appearing in movies.
+In 1983, she began appearing in movies.

-She was just eighteen and had wanted to continue her acting career by moving to Hollywood that year, but sadly those dreams were never realized.
+She was just 18 and wanted to continue her acting career by moving to Hollywood in 1983, but sadly those dreams were never realized.
 On the morning of July 6, 1983, she left her mother’s home in Rockledge, Florida, and was never seen again.